jxxcarlson/blockParser/README.md

-The function `BlockParser.parseStringArray` takes an array of strings as argument and produces a `Tree BlockData` as output.
+The function `BlockParser.parseStringArray` takes an array of strings as argument and produces a `Tree Block` as output.
-To do this, one sets up a stack of `BlockType` and a zipper of `BlockData`, where the latter holds the tree that is being built up.
+To do this, one sets up a stack of `BlockType` and a zipper of `Block`, where the latter holds the tree that is being built up.
 New blocks, which are obtained by `Block.get` are always added as a child of a node in the right-most subtree, which we shall